 Exploring new frontiers of frequency

 Telecommunications is a booming business.
-As mobile phones become increasingly ubiquitous, broadband Internet serves everything from work to play and TV channels provide hundreds upon hundreds of channels, the satellites that cater to these needs are now permanent and crucial fixtures in our skies.
+As mobile phones become increasingly ubiquitous, broadband Internet serves everything from work to play and television stations broadcast hundreds upon hundreds of channels, the satellites that support these services are being used to their full extent.

 Our tried-and-true frequencies are the Ka- and Ku-bands.
 The Ka-band is often used for high data rates, because its capacity for higher bandwidth and relative accessibility lend themselves well to large volumes of information.

 These attractive qualities naturally result in a great deal of use, which in turn leaves us with a crowded frequency band with ever-decreasing capacity for exploitation.
 New options are needed if we want to continue expanding into the information age.